BREMERTON, Wash. — This nondescript brown building in Bremerton hides a secret.

 Musubi is a mashup of Japanese and American food - rice and Spam, bound by seaweed.

 And musubi (and espresso, because it's the Pacific Northwest) is all Cafe Kai makes.
-In fact, a sign on the door proudly proclaims No Muffins, No Scones, No Croissants, No Sandwiches, Aloha!
+A sign on the door proudly proclaims No Muffins, No Scones, No Croissants, No Sandwiches, Aloha!

 Jamie owns Café Kai with her husband, Brandon Sumailo.
 It’s named after one of their daughters.